Click each tab below for a description of the topic and representative papers. See the "Publications" page for a complete list of papers.

 Collaborative Research

-Collaborative research is essential in advancing scientific knowledge across disciplines.
+Collaborative research is essential for advancing scientific knowledge across disciplines.
 I served in the BERD (Biostatistics, Epidemiology, and Research Design) Core at Duke Biostatistics & Bioinformatics from 2020 to 2023, collaborating on various projects with the Departments of Neurosurgery, Radiology, and Psychiatry & Behavioral Sciences at Duke School of Medicine.
 Additionally, I have worked on several projects involving scientific topics outside the School of Medicine.

 Representative papers: